• Skip to primary navigation

 A light and fluffy scone topped with whipped cream and jam.

-The famous lemonade scones recipe is so popular for a reason... it's quick, easy, totally foolproof and makes perfectly light and fluffy scones every single time.
+The famous 3 ingredient lemonade scones recipe is so popular!
+It's quick, easy, completely foolproof and makes perfectly light and fluffy scones every single time.

 A pile of freshly made scones with whipped cream in the background.